 This report has been produced to educate on climate change and health, and has an educational element relating to environmental health exposures (pages 8-12).
-This is related to health specifically in sheffield, and as all the teaching hospitals are associated, it relates to all of them.
-However, as it's sole purpose isn't education of patients, this shall receive 1 point.
+This is related to health specifically in Sheffield, and as all the teaching hospitals are associated, it relates to all of them.
+However, as its sole purpose isn't education of patients, and is not readily accessible to patients, this shall receive 1 point.

-5. Do hospitals affiliated with your medical school have accessible educational materials for patients about climate change and health impacts?
+6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?

-- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients.

-0 No affiliated hospitals have accessible educational materials for patients.
+- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.